What would a government shutdown mean for me? SNAP, student loans and travel impacts, explained

 According to a recent contingency plan from the Social Security Administration, the agency will cease non-critical actions and those “not directly related to the accurate and timely payment of benefits.”
 The issuance of new social security cards and replacements will continue.

-Would a shutdown impact Medicare and Medicaid?
+Would a shutdown impact Medicare and other health services?

 Medicare and Medicaid benefits will also continue — as both are mandatory programs funded separately from annual appropriations.
 That means that patients should still be able to see their doctors and have medical bills paid.